Claire Feldhaus from Freie Universität Berlin

 I arrived before the actual school started, but this did not mean that there was no work.
 During the summer break for the students, a lot of work was done to prepare everything for school to start.
 For example, various events were held to give students and parents the opportunity to learn more about the school.
 In addition, school bags and handbooks for school enrollment were created.
 A Pirate Festival was hosted in connection with the German pirate Störtebeker, for children in Old World, the German old town in Huntington Beach.

-t the first teacher meeting I met, Kristin, Kerstin, and Stefanie who were all very motivated and committed.
+At the first teacher meeting, I met Ginah, Kristin, Kerstin, and Stefanie who were all very motivated and committed.
 The team harmonizes very well, and all make a significant contribution.
 On the first day of school, I was already allowed to give a presentation.
 This presentation was about Germany, its pupils, and the school system, to give the children and parents, who are far away from Germany, an idea of the daily routine and the culture in Germany.